jdcloudcom/en/documentation/Finance/Invoice/Invoice-Application-Process.md

 Only three steps are required to obtain an invoice: (1) fill in or enable invoice information, (2) select the invoicing documents, and (3) select the mailing address

 1. Please log in the console-enter into **Cost Management**-**Invoice Management**-**Invoice Information Management** page to fill in or enable invoice information;
-1) If you have saved enterprise invoice templates, you are required to enable one during the system initialization; if you want to create a new invoice template, you may click “Add New Invoice Information”, and special VAT invoice takes 1-2 working days for audit
+1) If you have saved enterprise invoice templates, you are required to enable one during the system initialization; if you want to create a new invoice template, you may click "Add New Invoice Information", and special VAT invoice takes 1-2 working days for audit
 2) If you haven’t set invoice information, you are required to set it under invoice information management function; enterprise special VAT invoice information takes 1-2 working days for audit, and if there is any invoice in audit, no other invoice template is allowed to be created.

 ![file-list](../../../image/Finance/Invoice/invoice-1.png)